major macro economic indicators

 Comfortable financial situation

-Although it will show a slight decline, the current account surplus will remain comfortable.
-The decrease is mainly due to the widening trade deficit (3.8% of GDP in 2017), driven by increased imports.
-However, it will remain largely offset by the surplus in services, particularly related to IT and tourism (8.3% of GDP in 2017).
-Dividend repatriations by Swedish, Finnish and Dutch investors – who are very active in finance, real estate, supermarkets and industry – exceed the income from Estonian investments abroad, leading to an income deficit (2% of GDP in 2017).
-Large foreign direct investments (net inflows of 3% of GDP in 2017) are matched by portfolio investments made abroad by Estonian pension funds and insurance companies.
-External debt (83.5% of GDP in 2017), which is mainly private, is more than offset by the assets of residents held abroad.
+The current account surplus should remain at a comfortable level.
+Exports of goods will suffer from unfavourable overall conditions, proving less vigorous than imports, despite these being constrained by slower investment growth.
+The trade deficit will remain largely offset by the surplus in services, particularly in transport and tourism (50% of services exported in 2018).
+Dividend repatriations by Swedish, Finnish and Dutch investors, who are extremely active in finance, real estate, retail, as well as industry, exceed the inflows from Estonian investments abroad, leading to an income deficit.
+Large foreign direct investments (4.4% of GDP in net flows) are matched by portfolio investments abroad by Estonian pension funds and insurance companies.
+The capital account surplus is made up of transfers from the EU’s structural funds.
+External debt (85% of GDP, mainly private) is more than offset by the assets of residents held abroad.